MartinCura/RPL-Server-dist2/README.md

 ## Run / Deploy

-Previously clone in `~/repo/` and install as above.
+Previously clone in `~/repo/` (or adapt scripts) and install as above.

 #### Master (API server)
-Customize `deploy-master.sh` and run it with sudo to prepare API deployment.
-Alternatively, compile as above and Then run (in different terminals of the same system):
+Customize `deploy-master.sh` and run it with sudo to prepare API deployment [alternatively, compile as above and deploy in WildFly's console].
+Then run (in different terminals of the same system):
 ```bash
 $ sudo ./start-wildfly.sh